Craig Lancaster

-Craig Lancaster (born 1970) is an American writer and journalist, best known for his novels 600 Hours of Edward, its sequel, Edward Adrift, and The Summer Son.
+Craig Lancaster (born February 9, 1970) is an American author, playwright, and journalist, best known for his novels 600 Hours of Edward, its sequel, Edward Adrift, and The Summer Son.
 His other notable works include a short story collection as well as numerous articles and essays produced during his career as a newspaper writer and editor.
-The author was lauded as "one of Montana's most important writers."
+The author, a two-time High Plains Book Awards winner, was lauded as "one of Montana's most important writers."

 Lancaster's works are set against the backdrop of the contemporary American West, specifically Montana, where he lives and writes.
 His prose has been described as deeply emotional and deceptively direct, centering on intense characters who navigate obstacles and relationships in ways that are simultaneously humorous and poignant.
 His literary influences include Hemingway, Steinbeck, Stegner, and Doig.